maxlebedev/maleficer/README.md

     - Max HP as a resource (not for normal spells)
     - Cryomancer with lengthier stuns
         * 3 turn stun, and a 1-speed icicle projectile
+        * need to replace Spell.target_range with range func for icicle
 ### Enemies
     - Spawners
     - "Commander" Enemies that effect their faction